rohanranjan25061996/urban_pipper_assingment/README.md

 ### Note:-

-<p> This website is not responsible for other devices expect laptop, still I' m working on it.
+<p> This website is not responsive for other devices expect laptop, still I' m working on it.
 Sorry for inconvenience!</p>